opus-research/jgit/Documentation/technical/reftable.md

 Readers loading the ref index must first read the footer (below) to obtain `ref_index_position`.
 If not present, the position will be 0.
-The `ref_index_position` address is for the 1st level root of the ref index.
+The `ref_index_position` is for the 1st level root of the ref index.

 ### Obj block format

+Object blocks are optional.
+Writers may choose to omit object blocks, especially if readers will not use the SHA-1 to ref mapping.

 Object blocks use unique, abbreviated 2-20 byte SHA-1 keys, mapping to ref blocks containing references pointing to that object directly, or as the peeled value of an annotated tag.
-Like ref blocks, object blocks use the file's standard `block_size`.
+Like ref blocks, object blocks use the file's standard block size.
 The abbrevation length is available in the footer as `obj_id_len`.

 To save space in small files, object blocks may be omitted if the ref